pkuhugo/pkuhugo.github.io/_posts/2020-08-14-lithology-facies.md

 ```

 # Model Validation with Blind Data
-To evaluate the accuracy of our classifier, we predicted the lithofacies label using the well we left out and compared to the actual ones.
+To evaluate the accuracy of our classifier, we predicted the lithofacies label using the well we left out and compared it to the actual ones.
 The predictor features had been pre-processed the same way as the training data set.
 Our gradient boosting trees based classifier achieved an accuracy of 0.80 on the training data set, which is better than the commonly used SVM model.
 On the blind test data, the accuracy is 0.56, so there is room for experiment.
 If we count misclassification with adjacent faces as correct, the classifier has an accuracy close to 0.87.
 ```python
 predicted_labels = clf_hp.predict(blind_scaled)
 conf = confusion_matrix(blind_y, predicted_labels)